Bakso: Popularity

 Bakso is one of the most popular street foods in Indonesian cities and villages alike.
 Travelling street vendors, either by carts or bikes are often frequenting residential areas in Indonesia, while bakso warung and humble tent food stalls are often sprung on street sides in Indonesian cities.
-Bakso came to international attention when the United States President Barack Obama remembered it as one of his favourite foods from his childhood in Indonesia, and mentioned it in his speech.
+Bakso came to international attention when United States President Barack Obama remembered it as one of his favourite foods from his childhood in Indonesia, and mentioned it in his speech.
 It was also part of a task in The Amazing Race Asia 1, The Amazing Race Australia 1 and The Amazing Race 28 where teams had to either sell and/or eat bakso.

 The traveling meatball vendor is often associated with intelligence undercover activity.
-On social media there are also many memes depicting meatball vendors communicating through walkie-talkies.
+On social media, there are also many memes depicting meatball vendors communicating through walkie-talkies.
 According to Ridlwan Habib, an intelligence observer, the profession of mobile food traders such as meatball workers is often used by members of the Detective or Densus 88 to spy on terrorist activities or other suspicious criminal activities.

 Similar dishes

 Similar meatball dishes can be found in other Southeast Asian cuisines, such as those in Thailand, Vietnam, Malaysia, and Singapore, as well as Chinese-style meatballs.

-The dish also similar with Vietnamese noodle soup with meatballs, phở bò viên.
+The dish is also similar to Vietnamese noodle soup with meatballs, phở bò viên.
 In Vietnam, Phở means noodle soup while Bò Viên is meatballs.
-Phở Bò Viên is one of version of Pho dish in Vietnam.
+Phở Bò Viên is one of the versions of Pho dishes in Vietnam.
 It has been considered as the national dish of Vietnam.

-In Malaysia and Singapore, there is a similar meatball soup called bebola daging, which actually a Malay translation of "meatball".
-Many recipe of bebola daging in Malaysia and Singapore are actually derived from either Western (Indian or European) and Eastern (Chinese) meatballs, such as bebola daging Masala which is derived from Indian cuisine influence.
+In Malaysia and Singapore, there is a similar meatball soup called bebola daging, which is a Malay translation of "meatball".
+Many recipes of bebola daging in Malaysia and Singapore are derived from either Western (Indian or European) or Eastern (Chinese) meatballs, such as bebola daging Masala which is derived from Indian cuisine influence.

 In the Philippines, meatballs are called almondigas or bola-bola, and are usually served in a misua noodle soup with toasted garlic, squash, and pork cracklings.
 Bola-bolas are also stewed or pan-fried until golden brown.

 Health issue

-In the past, borax and formalin is often added into beef surimi mixture in order to preserve the produced bakso, also to make bakso more chewy (from borax induced myosin cross-linking) with less usage of meat.
-As a result, bakso is often listed by Indonesian Food and Drug Administration as an unhealthy foodstuff.
-The country's Directorate of Consumer Protection warns of the risk of liver cancer caused by high consumption over a period of 5–10 years.
-The government issued Sodium tripolyphosphate as borax substitute.
-Today's bakso, frozen bakso being sold at supermarkets and traditional markets in Indonesia are borax free.
+In the past, borax and formalin were often added to the beef surimi mixture to preserve the produced bakso, and also to increase the chewiness of the bakso. (from borax-induced myosin cross-linking) with less usage of meat.
+As a result, bakso is often listed by the Indonesian Food and Drug Administration as an unhealthy foodstuff.
+The country's Directorate of Consumer Protection warns of the risk of liver cancer caused by high consumption over 5–10 years, which caused the government to issue sodium tripolyphosphate as a borax substitute.